KayKit-Game-Assets/KayKit-Dungeon-Remastered-1.0/README.md

 To help me create more *free stuff*, consider purchasing one of the additional versions or check out my [Patreon](https://www.patreon.com/kaylousberg/posts) where you **get access to future packs earlier** and **receive a mystery character each month!**

 [![Support on Patreon](https://img.itch.zone/aW1nLzQ2MjcxNTQucG5n/original/%2FQqPaX.png)](https://www.patreon.com/kaylousberg/posts)

 ## License

-Licensed under CC0 1.0 Universal, see [License.txt](License.txt) for more information.
+Licensed under CC0 1.0 Universal, see [LICENSE.txt](LICENSE.txt) for more information.